CyberKnight1803/StudySpace/README.md

   a.
 Authors can Login, Logout.
   b.
 Users can signup and create their author account if they wish to publish books.

+- Changes
+  a.
+Authors can add books, along with who gets to access them.
+  b.
+Authors can view all the books they have written and posted.

+- Profile
+  a.
+Authors can see all their information.
+  b.
+Authors can update their profile information.

 ### Employees

 - Authentication
   a.
 Employees can Login, Logout.
   b.
 An employee can not be registered via the portal, can be done only by superadmin on backend.

+- Profile
+  a.
+Employees can see all their information.
+  b.
+Employees can update their profile information.

+- Views
+  a.
+Employees can view all books.
+  b.
+Employees can view all customers.
+  c.
+Employees can view all authors.
+  d.
+Employees can view all payment transactions.
+  e.
+Employees can view all publishers.

+- Changes
+  a.
+Employees can add publishers (Only employees can do this).
+  b.
+Employees can verify authors.

+- Deletions
+  a.
+Employees can remove customers.
+  b.
+Employees can remove books.

 ## Features Not Implemented